Poney13/awesome-oprussia/README.md

 **Contributing:**

+Any help is welcome!
 Feel free to create pull requests to add more content and make corrections or create issues to make suggestions, ask questions or report incorrect information.

 **Contents:**